eliyaballout/Dir_Monitoring_Service/README.md

 ## Features

-1. **DirMonService:** it has a cpp file called [DirMonService.cpp](https://github.com/eliyaballout/Dir_Monitoring_Service/blob/main/DirMonService/DirMonService.cpp), main service implementation for monitoring directory changes.
+1. **Windows Service:** Implements a Windows service to run in the background and monitor directory changes.

+2. **Directory Monitoring:** Uses `ReadDirectoryChangesW` to monitor the specified directory for changes.

+3. **Event Logging:** Logs detected changes with timestamps to a specified log file.

 <br><br>